 God, a Female and an Unborn Baby Girl.
 Each has their troubles, troubles of the female variety.

-Kolbrún is developing Troubles of the Female Variety whilst being mentored by Alan McKendrick at Playwrights' Studio Scotland as part of their Mentorship Programme 2017.
-An extract will be shared at the CCA on the 20th of July 2017.
+Kolbrún developed Troubles of the Female Variety whilst being mentored by Alan McKendrick at Playwrights' Studio Scotland as part of their Mentorship Programme 2017.
+An extract was shared at the CCA on the 20th of July 2017, directed by Stasi Schaeffer.

 The piece is an exploration of how something so insignificant as the lining of your womb being in the wrong place can affect every faction of your life.
 It also stars God as a 60+ woman and an Unborn Baby Girl.